SkylineCommunications/dataminer-docs/release-notes/Web_apps/Web_apps_Main_Release_10.3/Web_apps_Main_Release_10.3.0_CU3.md

 In a shared dashboard, an error could occur when a *State* component was fed a parameter value by a drop-down component.

-#### Dashboards app & Low-code apps: GQI table component could throw 'Paged table session not found' error [ID_36101]
+#### Dashboards app & Low-Code Apps: GQI table component could throw 'Paged table session not found' error [ID_36101]

 <!-- MR 10.3.0 [CU3] - FR 10.3.6 -->